codeemoji/codeemoji-plugin/README.md

 class _CEProviderMulti_ differentiates itself.
 It extends the _CEProvider_ class and allows a list of coupled collectors.

-**codEEmoji** provides a rich API for implementing classes of type _InlayHintsCollector_.
+The **codEEmoji** provides a rich API for implementing classes of type _InlayHintsCollector_.
 The figure below displays the class diagram available for this purpose.

 ![Collector Class Diagram - Example](docs/screenshots/howtoextend02.png)